guilhermesvm/basketball-league-api/README.md

 # NBA Management API 🏀

-## Video Demo:  <URL HERE>

-## Description
+## Project Overview
->Welcome to the NBA Management API! <br>
+Welcome to the NBA Management API! <br>
 This project is a backend solution designed to manage a few aspects of NBA teams, players, and their positions.
 The API is a RESTful service that allows users to interact with NBA-related data through HTTP server requests and perform CRUD (Create, Read, Update, and Delete) operations.

-### Project Overview
-> The NBA Management API is built using modern web technologies to ensure scalability and performance.
-It provides a robust platform for managing user authentication, player profiles, team rosters, and making it an ideal solution for basketball enthusiasts.
+It's built using modern web technologies to ensure scalability and performance.

 ### Key Features
 - **Login Feature**: Secure authentication process to ensure that only authorized users can access the API and its endpoints, by JWT token management